camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github-webhook.md

 2. Set the **GitHub secret**.
 This is a shared secret key that has to be defined in both your BPMN and GitHub webhook configuration page.
 The value is used to calculate HMAC authentication signature.
 3. Configure **Activation Condition**.
 For example, given GitHub triggers a webhook endpoint with a new PR payload `{"action": "opened", "pull_request": ...}`, the **Activation Condition** value might look like as `=(request.body.action = "opened")`.
 Leave this field empty to trigger your webhook every time.
 4. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 5. Use **Result Expression** to map specific fields from the response into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
-For example:
-   For example, given that GitHub webhook is triggered with the body `{"pull_request": {"id": 123}}` and you would like to extract the pull request `id` as a process variable `pullRequestId`, the **Result Expression** might look like this:
+   For example, given that the GitHub webhook is triggered with the body `{"pull_request": {"id": 123}}` and you would like to extract the pull request `id` as a process variable `pullRequestId`, the **Result Expression** might look like this:

 ```
 = {